jtsdev2023/udemy-complete-2023-web-dev-bootcamp/notes/notes.md

     - Inner display type
         - Boxes also have an *inner* display type, which dictates how elements insid that box are laid out.
         - Block and inline layout is the default way things behave on the web.
 By default and without any other instruction, the elements inside a box are laid out in [normal flow](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Normal_Flow) and behave as block or inline boxes.
         - You can change the inner display type for example by setting `display: flex;`.
-The element will stull use the outer display type `block` but this changes the inner display type to `flex`.
+The element will still use the outer display type `block` but this changes the inner display type to `flex`.
 Any direct children of this box will become flex items and behave according to the [Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) specification.
         - Other inner values that boxes can have - [flex](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) and [grid](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Grids) etc.
         - [Block and Inline Layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_flow_layout/Block_and_inline_layout_in_normal_flow)
 - More CSS Box Model (Source: [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_box_model))